 the most heartbreaking aspect of my practice, is hearing from hard-working

 family men who are married to borderline disordered females.
+These

-never occurred to them to have affairs or leave their marriages--despite
+occurred to them to have affairs or leave their marriages--despite

 of how much neglect or abuse they've suffered.